Content Regulation / Censorship, National Security, Public Order

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The European Court of Human Rights reasoned that injunctions can be rendered useless due to publications in other countries, where the jurisdiction does not extend to cover their publications.
+The European Court of Human Rights held that the injunction against the publication of a book violated Article 10 of the European Convention on Human Rights.
+The publication of Peter Wright’s book Spycatcher was initially met with injunctions due to the information contained in the book on the officers of the British Security Service (MI5), yet reversed after the book was published in the US.
+The Court reasoned that injunctions can be rendered useless due to publications in other countries, where the jurisdiction does not extend to cover their publications.
 Furthermore, injunctions granted to a single publisher can also cover other publishers, as it would frustrate the reason for the injunction, and they could be in contempt of court for their actions.
-Ultimately, the Court held that the injunction in this case violated Article 10 of the European Convention on Human Rights.

 This case came before the European Court of Human Rights in the early 1990s concerning the publication of a book, Spycatcher, written by Peter Wright which discussed his memoirs and his work as a senior member of the British Security Service (MI5). [para.
 11] The information contained in the book had been discussed in other forums, including another memoir published about the topic and a television interview that Wright had participated in.